Products

 Click-system edge profile - suitable for installing as a floating timber floor.

-While floating timber floors are adaptable to humidity variations in the room, like any timber floor, it’s advised to avoid using floating timber boards in spaces such as bathrooms and laundry rooms.
+While floating timber floors are adaptable to limited humidity variations in a room, like any timber floor, it’s advised to avoid using floating timber boards in spaces such as bathrooms and laundry rooms.

 On the other hand, kitchens and dining rooms are a different story, as major leaks are rare and if cleaned up quickly, spills aren’t likely to cause damage.